 Beware of the Leftover Materials

 In the event that you do let a ‘roofer’ into your property to inspect your roof, there are still a couple of telltale signs to look out for.
 If on closer inspection the scammer begins to elevate the seriousness of the problems then be wary; most likely they will try to convince you that the repairs would normally cost thousands but they can offer you a great discount.
 Most likely they’ll tell you that they just happen to have some leftover materials from a previous job.
 At this point, politely ask them to leave your house.
 The chances are the problem they have detected is false, the solution they have offered is bogus and the materials have probably been stolen.
-These con artists operate nationwide so if you’re in the Barnet, Stevenage and North London don’t be taken in by these scams.
+These con artists operate nationwide so if you’re in the Hitchin and Hertfordshire don’t be taken in by these scams.

 Do Your Research